othorongongo/othorongongo/help/listing-a-token.md

 - listed on other exchange(s);
 - token has some trading volume.

-### Low volume Tokens
+### Low Volume Tokens

 We're happy to list well-known, high-volume tokens straight away for our clients.

-The cost for us at UbiTok.io of adding a token involves:
+For less well-known tokens without much volume yet, we're not sure if the fees we'll get from clients trading the token will ever cover our costs, which are:
- - approx 0.05 ETH (~ $15 USD) in gas costs to create a book contract;
+ - approx 0.03 ETH / $12 USD in gas costs to create a book contract (and again if it needs upgrading);
- - similar gas costs again when/if the book contract needs upgrading;
- - an hour or so of our time to check the token's reputation and ERC20 implementation.
+ - an hour or so of our time to check the token's reputation and compatibility, create the contract, and add to this website.

-It's not clear for less well-known tokens with little trading volume whether the fees we'd get from clients trading the token on UbiTok.io would ever cover these costs.

-So from organizations requesting their own currently little-known token to be listed, we would appreciate one or more of:
+So from organizations asking for their new token to be listed, we would appreciate some of the following:
+ - a small donation of ETH to our address 0x884378D7919125BDfd337145d871a1bA2a58c0E9 to cover our gas costs;
- - a small donation of ETH or your token to our address 0x884378D7919125BDfd337145d871a1bA2a58c0E9;
+ - a small donation of your token to the same address - this also lets us double-check it is compatible;
  - a link back to UbiTok.io from your website (we have some logos in our [UbiTok.io Branding and Press Kit](../../img/ubitok-branding-press-kit.zip));
- - some sort of announcement to your followers / subscribers ("ACME Token now listed on UbiTok.io, the unstoppable Ethereum exchange ...") - on twitter we're [@ubitok_io](https://twitter.com/ubitok_io).
+ - some sort of announcement to your followers / subscribers (ACME Token now listed on UbiTok.io, the unstoppable Ethereum exchange @ubitok_io) - or words to that effect.

 ### Contact Us